 - pregnancy-related illnesses and appointments, including IVF

-- bad weather conditions, making travelling to work difficult or impossible
+- bad weather or travel disruptions, making travelling to work difficult or impossible

 Each workplace might have different rules on what they see as acceptable reasons for absence and what they will pay.